ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 --------------------------------------------
 When generating a new experiment (described in detail in :numref:`Section %s <GeneratingWflowExpt>`), the ``config_defaults.sh`` file is read first and assigns default values to the experiment parameters.
-Important configuration variables in the ``config_defaults.sh`` file are shown in :numref:`Table %s <ConfigVarsDefault>`, with more documentation found in the file itself, and in `Chapter %s <ConfigWorkflow>`.
+Important configuration variables in the ``config_defaults.sh`` file are shown in :numref:`Table %s <ConfigVarsDefault>`, with more documentation found in the file itself, and in :numref:`Chapter %s <ConfigWorkflow>`.
 Some of these default values are intentionally invalid in order to ensure that the user assigns valid values in the user-specified configuration ``config.sh`` file.
 Therefore, any settings provided in ``config.sh`` will override the default ``config_defaults.sh`` settings.
 Note that there is usually no need for a user to modify the default configuration file.

 .. _ConfigVarsDefault:

 .. table::  Configuration variables specified in the config_defaults.sh script.